Director of the Federal Bureau of Investigation

-The director of the Federal Bureau of Investigation is the head of the Federal Bureau of Investigation, a United States' federal law enforcement agency, and is responsible for its day-to-day operations.
+The director of the Federal Bureau of Investigation is the head of the Federal Bureau of Investigation (FBI), a United States federal law enforcement agency, and is responsible for its day-to-day operations.
 The FBI director is appointed for a single 10-year term by the president of the United States and confirmed by the Senate.
 The FBI is an agency within the Department of Justice (DOJ), and thus the director reports to the attorney general of the United States.

 The director briefed the president on any issues that arose from within the FBI until the Intelligence Reform and Terrorism Prevention Act of 2004 was enacted following the September 11 attacks.
 Since then, the director reports in an additional capacity to the director of national intelligence, as the FBI is also part of the United States Intelligence Community.

-The current director is Christopher A. Wray, who assumed the role on August 2, 2017, after being confirmed by the United States Senate, taking over from Acting Director Andrew McCabe after the dismissal of former Director James Comey by President Donald Trump.
+The incumbent FBI director is Kash Patel, who was sworn in on February 21, 2025.

 Term of office

 The FBI director is appointed by the president and, since 1972, subject to confirmation by the Senate.
 J. Edgar Hoover, appointed by President Calvin Coolidge to the predecessor office of Director of the Bureau of Investigation in 1924, was by far the longest-serving director, holding the position from its establishment under the current title in 1935 until his death in 1972.
 In 1976, in response to Hoover's lengthy tenure and during the Watergate era, by an amendment to the 1968 Omnibus Crime Control Act, Congress limited the term of future FBI directors to ten years, "an unusually long tenure that Congress established to insulate the director from political pressure."
 This rule was waived by the Senate for Robert Mueller on July 27, 2011, due to serious security concerns at that time.
-Since 1976, Directors serve a ten-year term unless they resign, die, or are removed, but in practice, since Hoover, none have served a full ten years, except Mueller who served twelve years with the leave of Congress.
+Since 1976, directors serve a ten-year term unless they resign, die, or are removed, but in practice, since Hoover, none have served a full ten years, except Mueller who served twelve years with the leave of Congress.

 The director of the FBI can be removed from office by the president of the United States.
 After removal and until a replacement is confirmed by the U.S. Senate, the deputy director automatically acts in the role.
 The appointment of the deputy director is not a presidential appointment and does not require Senate confirmation.
 The president can appoint an interim director pending Senate confirmation or nominate a permanent director.

 Responsibilities

-Along with the deputy director, the director is responsible for ensuring that cases and operations are handled correctly.
+Along with the deputy director, the director ensures that cases and operations are handled correctly.
 The director also is in charge of staffing the leadership in any one of the FBI field offices with qualified agents.

+Nominations

+The President of the United States appoints the director of the FBI, with the Senate's advice and consent.
+The President's nominees are referred to the Senate Judiciary Committee.
+The Committee arranges hearings, and thereafter votes on whether to advance the nomination to the consideration of the entire Senate.